the-programmers-hangout/website/src/content/site/rules.md

 Treat everyone with respect regardless of their skill level or differences in thoughts.

+### Do not bring other server drama to TPH

+TPH is not the place to bring up drama that happened outside the server.

 ### Arguing from authority

 Nobody likes a know-it-all, and presenting your opinion as fact isn't the way to participate constructively.
 If you're sharing an anecdote or example from your experience, that's totally fine, but make that clear, and don't present it as concrete evidence of something being a certain way.